 Students in grades K-6 have classroom celebrations for special occasions.
 Celebrations are generally held the last hour of the school day.
-Parents will be notified by the homeroom parent and asked if they would like to make a contribution.
+Parents may be notified by the classroom teacher or homeroom parent and asked if they would like to make a contribution.
 Please contact your child's teacher before sending treats for your child's birthday so that the celebration can be planned into the day's activities.
-ANY TREATS THAT ARE BROUGHT IN MUST BE FROM THE WESD APPROVED FOOD LIST.
+ANY TREATS THAT ARE BROUGHT IN MUST BE STORE BOUGHT and FROM THE WESD APPROVED FOOD LIST.
 Copies of the list are available on our school website or in the front office.
 Also, since learning is our primary goal, we will not accept balloons, stuffed animals or floral arrangements for individual students.